Shadowcaster77/Agora/BBDev_testcase.md

-Savannah-sc is compatible with DPDK library BBDev
+Savannah-sc is compatible with DPDK library BBDev, this README page aims to help connect ACC100 to your server and start construct your own unit test/testcase.
 * Savannah-sc has been tested with dpdk version 21.11.2lts

 ## DPDK installation